annarankin/react-pixels/README.md

   - How to persist?
 Shareable? **(Using presets for now.)**

 ### Save/Load
-  - Allow users to save/load JSON objects representing image.
+  - Allow users to save/load JSON objects representing image. ✅

+### Building with Electron
+  - `npm run dist` should work fine.
+Just need to make sure there are no code-signing problems.

+# Bugs! 🐛

+- Grid toggle button does not trigger a re-render of the canvas.

+# Upcoming Features 🌅

 ## Next: